malike/elasticsearch-kafka-watch/README.md

 ## elastic-kafka-watch

+[ElasticSearch Watcher](https://www.elastic.co/products/x-pack/alerting) is awesome but not free.

-A custom watcher for ElasticSearch.
-Works with Apache Kafka.
+This project, however, is a custom watcher for ElasticSearch which works with Apache Kafka to give close experience as the one from Elastic.